NeeteshDadwariya/mnist-cnn-digit-classification/README.md

 # Inference Pipeline
 For the inference pipeline, streamlit web application has been et up.

-Streamlit web app can be run via the below command
+Streamlit web app can be run via the below commands

 `pip install streamlit`
 `streamlit run webapp.py`

 Below is the working screenshot of the webapp: